-FINDING: The applicant's burden of proof indicates that all parking spaces on site will be available for residents and guests of the apartment building.
+FINDING: The applicant's burden of proof indicates that all required parking spaces and areas will be available for the customers and employees of the use.
 This criterion is met.

 E. Improvement of parking areas.
 Motorized vehicle parking is allowed only on streets with an improved shoulder of sufficient width; within garages, carports, and other approved structures; and on driveways or parking lots that have been developed in conformance with this Development Code.